specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 Synchronizing to multiple hierarchies or hierarchies with more than 20 nodes requires an [Enterprise license](../../licensing.md).
 {% endhint %}

 You can configure the hierarchies based on different commonly used rule-sets by choosing a *hierarchy type*.
 For example the following configuration defines a hierarchy that is based on the folder structure of the local test case documents.
 I.e. every folder and sub-folder becomes a hierarchy node.

-In the example above, the root hierarchy node is mapped to the `Scenarios by Folder` Test Suite of the `My plan` Test Plan.
+The following configuration defines a hierarchy named `folder-hierarchy` based on the folders and sub-folders of the files and includes all local test cases to the defined nodes that does not have an `@ignore` tag.
+In this example, the root hierarchy node is mapped to the `Scenarios by Folder` Test Suite of the `My plan` Test Plan.

 {% code title="specsync.json" %}
 ```json